Home

 • Fruit Juices - You can use fruit juices for cold treats on a hot day.
 It's best to use juices that are lower in sugar.
 For example, look for juices that list "no added sugar".

 • Yogurts - Another base ingredient, is plain low fat yogurt.
-You'll find many ways to mix this in for your frozen treats for your dog.
+You'll find many ways to mix this into your frozen dog treats.

 • Baby Foods - These make a nice addition to a cool snack.
 Use organic fruit or vegetable blends for added flavor.